edoyango/personal-webpage/src/trips/content/content/2024china.md

 nearby temples and shrines in these outfits and snapped a few pics.
 You can get photographers as well, but it's a fairbit more expensive.

 Our second day was jam-packed with sightseeing.
-We started off by visiting Potatson national park (普达措国家公园) which had beautiful lakes and meadows and an abundance of birds, cows, horses, and squirrels!
+We started off by visiting Potatso national park (普达措国家公园) which had beautiful lakes and meadows and an abundance of birds, cows, horses, and squirrels!
 When you pay for the (very expensive by Chinese standard) entry ticket, you're also paying for information from the local tour guides and bus rides to the main spots within the national park.
 The tour guides told us about the local ethnic minorities and how they made their living, and their religion and